-The dialogue is laughable in spots but it's good to laugh, sometimes.
+The dialogue is laughable in spots, but it's good to laugh, sometimes, as those Catfish dates can really leave their scars.
 THE ASTOUNDING SHE-MONSTER, I MARRIED A MONSTER FROM OUTER SPACE, PLAN NINE --they are laughable too, and look at the love they get!
-Every so often, you see, whether intentionally or not, a film's unique badness DNA mutates into something profound, commenting on the human, experience in ways more mainstream, 'better' films--chained up in groupthink, second-guessing and censorship--will never be able to.
-But a certain breed of science fiction and horror film, unintentionally, gets deep into the reasons we, or at least I, love movies.
-In short, they are powerful myths made all the more resonant for being told by an excited eight year-old rather than a dry college professor.
+From me!
+A film's unique badness DNA can sometimes touch on aspects of the human experience more mainstream 'better' films--chained up in groupthink second-guessing--cannot.
+A certain breed of science fiction and horror film can sneakily go where no one else can.
+They get deep into the reasons we, or at least I, love movies that seem like they're being told by an excited eight year-old.

 You would think such a dire threat would warrant a call out to the National Guard, or at least inspire proper tailoring, but Fitch moseys around Sil's bloody trail in an oversize suit jacket and black T-shirt combo already quite passé by 1995, with a 'hand-picked team' of four civilian consultants: sociologist Stephen (Alfred Molina); sweaty telepath, Dan (Forest Whitaker, mouthing profundities like "her eyes are in front... her eyes in front so she can judge the distance to her prey"); MILF-ish Dr. Laura (Marg Helgenberger); and tough guy Preston (Michael Madsen).
 He and Dr. Laura forge the only non-dysfunctional relationship in the film, or indeed in any other.
 They let you know it is possible.